iyenagbe/simple_shell/README.md

-		SIMPLE_SHELL TEAM PROJECT
+		ALX SIMPLE SHELL TEAM PROJECT

-CONTRIBUTORS.
-IYENAGBE RAYMOND OGEYANOR:
+CONTRIBUTORS;	 IYENAGBE RAYMOND OGEYANOR:
 		 OKON PATIENCE IMA-OBONG:

-This Project Was Written Using C Programming Language Shell Betty Linter General Requirement for project, all files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All files ends with a new line PROJECT DISCRIPTIONS:
+This Project Was Written Using C Programming Language Shell Betty Linter General Requirement for project;

+* All files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.
+* All files ended with a new line.
-A README.md file at the root of the folder of the project is mandatory Used the Betty style to check using betty-style.pl and betty-doc.pl.
+* A README.md file was created at the root of the folder of the project.
+* Betty style was use in the code as demanded by Alx and will be checked using betty-style.pl and betty-doc.pl.
+* All header files  include Guarded.
+*

-Is a compulsory requirement from ALX.
-All header files should be include Guarded Write a README with the description of the Project Description hsh is a simple UNIX command.
+- hsh is a simple UNIX command.
-(How hsh works) Prints a prompt and waits for a command from the user.
+(How hsh works) it Prints a prompt and waits for a command from the user.
 Creates a child process in which the command is Checks for builtins, aliases in the PATH, and local executable programs The child process is replaced by the command,